UNEDSoftMatter/MLConcaveEntropy/README.md

 make -j

-The file neural_network_program will be created, which is the executable.
+The file MLConcaveEntropy will be created, which is the executable.

 If you want to clean everthing before compiling again, just do